Budget Reconciliation: The Basics

 Budget reconciliation provides a fast-track process for consideration of bills to implement the policy choices embodied in the annual congressional budget resolution.
-During the 115th Congress, for example, Republicans used this tool twice to pursue their policy goals.
+Earlier this year, for example, Congress used this tool to enact the American Rescue Plan Act.
 This report summarizes the reconciliation process and the recent history of its use.

 In the Senate, the resulting reconciliation bill incorporating those proposals is considered under expedited procedures that limit debate and amendments.
 Like the budget resolution, a reconciliation bill cannot be filibustered in the Senate and therefore needs only a simple majority to move to a final vote.
 However, there are limitations on the substance of what can be included in a reconciliation bill, although a 60-vote majority in the Senate can override any objections.

 Each instructed committee drafts recommendations for spending and/or revenue changes in a manner subject to its committee rules and the rules of the House.
 For example, the House rule on germaneness is enforceable in committees.
-Committees may not adopt rules only allowing consideration of deficit-neutral or deficit-reducing amendments, even pursuant to a unanimous consent request.
 In meeting its reconciliation instructions, a committee may choose to increase costs in some areas as well as reduce costs in others, so long as the net budgetary effect of a committee’s proposals complies with its instruction.

 Committees submit their recommendations for spending and/or revenue changes to the Budget Committee, where the separate measures are packaged and reported to the floor (when only one committee has instructions, that committee reports its measure directly to the floor).
 The Budget Committee cannot make substantive changes to the recommendations, even if the committees fail to meet the targets specified in the reconciliation directive.

-Any House Member may ask the Rules Committee to allow amendments to the reconciliation package on the House floor.
+The Budget Committee markup of the reconciliation recommendations generally includes non-binding motions offered by the minority to instruct the Committee Chair to ask the Rules Committee to make specific amendments in order on the floor.
+In addition, any House Member may ask the Rules Committee to allow amendments to the reconciliation package on the House floor.
 The Rules Committee historically has been receptive to amendments proposed by the Chair of the Budget Committee, which generally reflect leadership views.
-The Budget Committee markup of the reconciliation recommendations generally includes non-binding motions offered by the minority to instruct the Committee Chair to ask the Rules Committee to make specific amendments in order on the floor.
 In the past, the Rules Committee has made the Budget Committee Chair’s amendment in order, sometimes incorporating it into the measure through a self-executing rule.